 Town centre attractions and shops are close together and within easy walking distance.
 You may wish to use buses, taxis or a car to reach the main university campus (it's up a steep hill), or the outer areas of town such as Llanbadarn Fawr, Penparcau and Waunfawr.

-Other local buses also serve the immediate suburbs.
+Bus route 301 provides a convenient link from the town centre and seafront to the University's Penglais Campus and the Arts Centre, with other local buses serving the immediate suburbs.
 The journey planner at Traveline Cymru is reasonably reliable for local buses.
 Check times carefully before travelling as even basic passenger information is missing or incomplete at most local bus stops.

 There is a taxi rank by the railway station on Alexandra Road, or you can call one of the local taxi companies direct.